NEWSFLASH August 2020

 The applicant’s “Design and Access Statement” makes much of how “less bad” this iteration is than their first attempt, but what has gone before is irrelevant.
 The current proposal must stand or fall on its own merits.

 2 The bulk, scale and mass of three-storey blocks of flats situated on high ground will necessarily overlook surrounding houses, creating an overbearing effect and causing loss of privacy.
 The application is full of internal views, but none attempting to show a lack of impact on nearby neighbours.

 3 The shameful absence of any affordable housing is in itself reason enough to reject the scheme.
 The applicant’s self-serving “Viability Report” offers only their arbitrary target of 20% minimum profit margin as justification.
 It is unclear how prices ranging from c. £300 – 800 K would do much for people in need of lower-cost housing.

-This application is due to be heard at the Lindfield Parish Council meeting 7.30pm on Tuesday 19 February 2019 at the
+This application was discussed at the Public Meeting held by Lindfield Parish Council on 19 February 2019 where strong objections were voiced.

 The essence of the Society’s objections are shown above.